Last Updated on December 23, 2022 by ThoughtsStained

 While Lucy spends her days interpreting the complicated French text, she spends her nights falling in love with the alluring Catherine.
 But sabotage and old wounds threaten to sever the threads that bind them.
 Can Lucy and Catherine find the strength to stay together or are they doomed to be star-crossed lovers?

-The Lady’s Guide to Celestial Mechanics didn’t disappoint, as it felt like everything I’d been missing from romance literature (and it’s a genre that I fiercely love).
+- The Lady’s Guide to Celestial Mechanics didn’t disappoint.
+It felt like everything I’d been missing from romance literature (and it’s a genre that I fiercely love).
 I loved how we had women fighting for their place in society and the twist at the end?
 Oh wow, that was just too good.
-I wish I could see the cinematic rendition of such a reveal, just to see the sorry look on his face and then to flip him the bird all the while.
+I wish I could see the cinematic rendition of such a reveal, just to see the sorry look on his face.
 I was fascinated about the astronomy side of things and I really loved seeing Catherine find her niche, too.
 I also loved reading about a romance with a bit of an age gap, something I’m not used to reading.
 And with Lucy having confidence while Catherine needing a bit of guidance?
 That was fantastic, too.

-I also thought the romance itself was very well-written (even though, oddly enough, I was a little more invested in Lucy’s publication plot, when usually with romances, it’s the other way around).
-That said, when we reached a point where the romance experienced its first tension, I definitely was speed reading to try and get past that point, because I definitely wanted Lucy and Catherine to make it, because they both deserved this love that before, they didn’t think they’d ever find.
+- I also thought the romance itself was very well-written.
+(Surprisingly, I was a little more invested in Lucy’s publication plot.
+Usually with romances, it’s the other way around).
+That said, when we reached a point where the romance experienced its first tension, I definitely was speed reading to try and get past that point.
+I definitely wanted Lucy and Catherine to make it, because they both deserved this love that before, they didn’t think they’d ever find.